Hearing loss and falls: Why they're connected

 Hearing and balance: How they're connected

 This is especially important if your balance isn’t the best.
-“Most of us in the field believe that people with poor balance benefit a lot from auditory cues,” Timothy Hullar, MD, a professor of otolaryngology at Oregon Health and Science University, told me.
+“Most of us in the field believe that people with poor balance benefit a lot from auditory cues,” says Timothy Hullar, MD, a professor of otolaryngology at Oregon Health and Science University.

 Another study, from a team at the University of Michigan, analyzed data on nearly 115,000 seniors newly diagnosed with hearing loss (but otherwise healthy).
 It found that 13 percent had an injury in a fall within three years, compared to 7.5 percent of the general population their age.